tohtsky/myFM/README.md

 # Installation

-Install it by
+The package is pip-installable.

 ```
 pip install myfm
 ```

 There are binaries for major operating systems.

 If you are working with less popular OS/architecture, pip will attempt to build myFM from the source (you need a decent C++ compiler!).
 In that case, in addition to installing python dependencies (`numpy`, `scipy`, `pandas`, ...), the above command will automatically download eigen (ver 3.4.0) to its build directory and use it during the build.

 # Examples